Shopping Malls in Dubai

 - Marina Mall - see 'Dubai Marina Mall' for the one in Dubai Marina, or 'Marina Mall' in the Abu Dhabi section below for the one in Abu Dhabi.

-- Mazaya Center - Sheikh Zayed Road near Defense Roundabout, two floors, relatively small size shopping center including a Spinneys Market, Homes R Us furniture, Pier Import.
+- Mazaya Center - Sheikh Zayed Road near Defense Roundabout, two floors, relatively small size shopping center including a Spinneys Market (closed, replaced by Carrefour Market), Homes R Us furniture, Pier Import.

 - Jumeirah Beach Road near Dubai Zoo.
 Open 1000-2200 except Fridays 1400-2200.
 Quaint Italian themed centre with a good Virgin store (the music shop), a few clothing shops, Spinneys, Home Centre